-As the Covid crisis continues, the economic outlook is more uncertain than at any point in the last decade.
-To help our clients with their long-term asset allocation, we have identified six possible macroeconomic scenarios.
+As the Covid-19 crisis continues, the economic outlook is more uncertain than at any point in the last decade. in light of this, we have identified six possible macroeconomic scenarios.
 Assigning a probability to each of these helps us to forecast returns for different asset classes.
 So what are these scenarios, and what is the likelihood of each?

 1. Back to the new normal.